Yes, wecashanycar buys any car regardless of its condition.

-Tesla is an American multinational company that specializes in production of electric cars, solar panels and lithium-ion battery energy storage facilities.
+Tesla is an American multinational company that specialises in the production of electric cars, solar panels and lithium-ion battery energy storage facilities.
 Based in Palo Alto California, Tesla was named after Nikola Tesla, the famous physicist.
-Ever since its establishment in 2003, Tesla has revolutionized the auto industry with its pursuit for efficiency.
+Ever since its establishment in 2003, Tesla has revolutionised the auto industry with its pursuit for efficiency.
 We look at the three Tesla cars that have changed the electric vehicle market.

-The Tesla Model S is a full-sized luxury all-electric car that debuted into the market in 2012.
+The Tesla Model S is a full-sized luxury, all-electric car that debuted in the market in 2012.
 The vehicle is powered by a 100kWh (360MJ) battery pack and has an EPA range of 335 miles.
-The Model S is also a very fast covering 0 to 60 mph in 2.5 seconds.
-The Model S is Tesla’s best selling car and the world’s best selling plug-in electric car with more than 200,000 having been sold as of 2017.
-Save for Nissan Leaf, Tesla Model S is also ranked the best selling electric car.
-Available in 3 versions, the 75D, 100D and P100D, the Tesla Model S is quite popular in the US, Europe and most recently the UAE.
+The Model S is also a very fast covering 0-60 mph in 2.5 seconds.
+The Model S is Tesla’s best-selling car and the world’s best-selling plug-in electric car with more than 200,000 sold as of 2017.
+Save for Nissan Leaf, Tesla Model S is also ranked the best-selling electric car.
+Available in three versions: the 75D, 100D and P100D, the Tesla Model S is quite popular in the US, Europe and most recently the UAE.

 The Tesla Model X is a mid-sized, all-electric luxury crossover SUV.
 Even though the prototype of the Model X was first exhibited at the Tesla design studios in 2012, it was not until 2015 that the first deliveries officially hit the market.
 The Model S borrows heavily from the Tesla Model S and, besides the platform, it also uses components that were derived from Model S. The EPA rating for this five-door, 3-row SUV is 237-295 miles.
 As of 2016, Tesla Model X was ranked the seventh best-selling electric car in the world.